Out of My League (film)

 Out of My League (Italian: Sul più bello) is a 2020 Italian romantic comedy-drama film written and directed by Alice Filippi, based on the novel of the same name by Eleonora Gaggero, who also takes part in the film in the role of Beatrice.
 This is the director's debut, as well as the film that marks the film debut of Ludovica Francesconi, Jozef Gjura and Gaja Masciale.

+The film is the first in a trilogy, followed by Still Out of My League and Forever Out of My League.

 Plot

 Marta is a somewhat ugly girl, and aware of that, who lives with her best friends Jacopo and Federica.
-In addition to being the orphan of both parents, Marta suffers from a severe form of mucoviscidosis, which could kill her very soon since the treatments she is undergoing are not working.
+In addition to being the orphan of both parents, Marta suffers from a severe form of cystic fibrosis, which could kill her very soon since the treatments she is undergoing are not working.
 However, Marta is not discouraged: after trying in vain to approach a guy on Tinder, the girl is taken by her friends to a party.
 Here she has love at first sight and falls in love with the beautiful Arturo.

 From the next day, Marta begins to follow Arturo everywhere.
 The girl thinks he hasn't noticed her, but she's wrong: when he goes to ask her why she's following him, however, she has the audacity to ask him for an invitation to dinner, and he accepts.
 However, when Marta shows up at Arturo's house, the girl discovers that the invitation was actually for a dinner with her whole family: angry, the girl does not spare herself in telling all the strangest details of her life, without doing, however, word of the disease, after which it disappears.
 Arturo feels guilty, so the next day he shows up at her workplace and asks her for a real date, this time taking her to a fancy restaurant where he usually goes with his family.
 Marta has the opportunity to change her mind about him: in the end the two find themselves eating simply in the supermarket where Marta works, to end up together in bed at home.